<<

 3.2 - How can I encrypt my TCP stream with SSL/TLS?

-Windows NT derivatives offer SSL through their security APIs.
-You can find sample code to show how these mechanisms work in the Windows Platform SDK.
-The SSL samples are underneath the Platform SDK directory in the "Samples\WinBase\Security\SSL" subdirectory.
+Windows NT derivatives offer SSL through the security API.
+You can find sample code to show how these mechanisms work in the MSDN Library.
+You can also find code in the Platform SDK, in the Samples\WinBase\Security\SSL subdirectory.

-3.3 - How do I get my IP address from within a Winsock program?
+3.3 - How do I get my computer’s IP address?

 There are three methods, which each have advantages and disadvantages:

 1. The simplest method is to call getsockname() on a connected socket.
-If you don't have a connected socket, this method will either fail or will return useless or redundant information.
+If you pass it a disconnected socket, it will most likely return something useless, like 0.0.0.0.

 3.4 - What's the proper way to impose a packet scheme on a stream protocol like TCP?